 Shares of Bharat Heavy Electricals Ltd (BHEL) rallied over 5% on Tuesday after it surprised the Street by reporting a sharp improvement in profitability for the March quarter (Q4).
 Its Ebitda (earnings before interest, taxes, depreciation and amortization) margin expanded 5.9 percentage points to 13.8% from a year ago, exceeding single-digit margin estimates of the Street.

 Most power stocks were trading in the negative territory in Monday’s trade, keeping the sectoral index down.
 The BSE Power index was trading 0.87 per cent down at 2,088 around 12:25 pm.
 Shares of KEC International, Adani Power and JSW Energy cracked up to 4 per cent in the power index.

-Bharat Heavy Electricals Ltd (BHEL), the country’s largest power equipment manufacturer, today announced it has bagged a major Rs 2,800 crore contract for setting up a 660 Megawatt (Mw) supercritical thermal power plant in Maharashtra.
+Bharat Heavy Electricals Ltd (BHEL), India’s largest power equipment manufacturer, today announced it has bagged an order for executing the largest hydro power project in Nepal.

 India-based Bharat Heavy Electricals (BHEL) has won a contract for the renovation and modernization (R&M) of electrostatic precipitators (ESP) at the Ramagundam Super Thermal Power Station (STPS) in Telangana, India.

 How are you looking at the rise in the order flows for the cap good sector up — 70% on a year on year basis — that is closer to 3 lakh crore?
 Would you attribute it mainly to the base effect or is there a change in the trend here?